 EPA:DGLA Ratio - Helps balance intake of Series-3 and Series-1 eicosanoid precursors

 “.
 Varying patterns can help to identify not only essential fatty acid deficiency or excess, but also signs of insulin resistance, hypertriglyceridemia, pro-inflammatory states, or omega-3 dominance.”
 2 Fatty acid analyses can also provide information

-Ask Your Practitioner How Best to Reduce Inflammation in Your Body
+Ask at Your Next Doctor Appointment How Best to Reduce Inflammation in Your Body